quintengeerts2000/Ornstein-Uhlenbeck-statistical-arbitrage-/README.md

 The number of eigenportfolio's I will use to model the systematic component will be chosen such that 55% of the variance can be captured by the eigenportfolio's

-Fitting Ornstein-Uhlenbeck model to the data
+2.Fitting Ornstein-Uhlenbeck model to the data
 ------
 In the paper by Avalanda and Lee (2008) the idiosyncratic component is assumed to be an Ornstein-Uhlenbeck process which can be modelled by the following SDE:
 $$dX_i(t)=\kappa_i(m_i - X_i(t))dt+\sigma_idW_i(t)$$